Results

 Knowledge Hub

-… starting a project on Country, it’s important to find out about your rights and interests - like legal ownership of land/water, Native Title rights, or other interests. … It can be complicated to know what you’re allowed to do on Country … of overlapping laws and rules.
+… starting a project on Country, it’s important to find out about your rights and interests - like legal ownership of land/water, Native Title rights, or other interests. … of overlapping laws and rules.
 It’s a good idea to get legal advice before signing any agreement.
 In Australia, land and water rights and interests are decided in different ways.
 These include land ownership under the Torrens title system, … to record who owns land.
 Native Title – Recognises Aboriginal and Torres Strait Islander peoples’ rights to land and water.
 Indigenous Land Use Agreements (ILUAs) – Agreements between Traditional Owners and others about land and water

 Knowledge Hub

-… Country: Nari Nari Project Partners: Indigenous Land and Sea Corporation, Nature Conservancy, Wyss Foundation Sector(s): Inland Water … Restoring traditional management of a wetland Gayini is a culturally significant property in southern New South … licenses were initially acquired by the Commonwealth and NSW Governments in 2013.
+… Country: Nari Nari Project Partners: Indigenous Land and Sea Corporation, Nature Conservancy, Wyss Foundation Sector(s): Inland Water … licenses were initially acquired by the Commonwealth and NSW Governments in 2013.
 Their goal was to “buy back” water for the environment.
-The Nari Nari Tribal Council (NNTC), The Nature Conservancy, Wyss Foundation, ILSC and other …
+The Nari Nari Tribal Council (NNTC), The Nature Conservancy, Wyss Foundation, ILSC and other … the Nari Nari people plan to shift towards a business model that’s more focused on nature and culture.
+Instead of using water for crops, water use is balanced between commercial activities and environmental water for the wetlands.
+This …

 • Projects